vegawidget/vegawidget/README.md

 #> [1] "3.25.0"
 ```

-The *first* released version of vegawidget supports Vega-Lite 2.6.0, the
+The *first* CRAN version of vegawidget supports Vega-Lite 2.6.0, the
 *last* release of Vega-Lite that will run using JavaScript version ES5.
 The next version of Vega-Lite, 3.0.0, will use JavaScript ES6.

 In practical terms, this means that this version of vegawidget will be
-the *only* version that will display properly using version 1.1.x of the
+the *only* CRAN version that will display properly using version 1.1.x
-RStudio IDE.
+of the RStudio IDE.

 As soon as Vega-Lite makes its 3.0.0 release, we will make another
-vegawidget release - for which you will need to use a (presently
+vegawidget release on CRAN - for which you will need to use a (presently
 preview) version of the RStudio IDE at least 1.2.x.

 ## Introduction